ananonymousauthor-1024/DiffTrip/README.md

 # DiffTrip

-This folder provides a reference implementation of DiffTrip, as described in the paper: "Trust Your Trip Recommender: An Explicit Diffusion-Guided Trajectory Planning Approach", which, submitted to WWW 2024 for anonymous review.
+This folder provides a reference implementation of DiffTrip, as described in the paper: "Replace and Refine: Faithful Trip Recommendation with Explicit Diffusion Guidance", which, submitted to KDD 2024 for anonymous review.

 ## Brief Introduction